Work in prison

 Their intervention may be requested by the head of the prison.

-They can also take the initiative to visit a prison because of their interactions with an incarcerated person.
+They may also take the initiative to visit a prison because of their interactions with an inmate.

-Indeed, incarcerated people can exchange by post with the labor inspectorate.
+Indeed, incarcerated people can exchange by post with labor inspection.

 In principle, such correspondence is not read by the prison administration.
 However, they may be subject to verification for security reasons.